Salesforce backs Indian payments startup Razorpay – TechCrunch

 With the global giant Stripe still nowhere in the Indian picture, Razorpay has grown to become the clear market leader and has started to expand to the Southeast Asian market.

-“At Razorpay, we want to make further strides on the idea of investing in India’s digital future and building an intelligent payment and banking infrastructure for the new- world.
+“At Razorpay, we want to make further strides on the idea of investing in India’s digital future and building an intelligent payment and banking infrastructure for the new-world.
 We are delighted to associate with Salesforce Ventures and Salesforce more broadly in India,” said Harshil Mathur, co-founder and chief executive of the fintech startup.

-“I am certain that this investment, along with support from our existing investors will help build an ecosystem for a hassle-free, easy-to-integrate payments and banking experience.
+“I am certain that this investment, along with support from our existing investors, will help build an ecosystem for a hassle-free, easy-to-integrate payments and banking experience.
 We also hope to expand, build new products and deliver this experience to businesses in South East Asian countries too.”

 Monday’s deal is Salesforce Ventures’ second investment in the Indian startup ecosystem.
 The firm led a $15 million Series C financing round in Hyderabad-headquartered Darwinbox earlier this year.